 If you are a researcher wanting to add your project to our list, click here for more information.

-- October 2015 – Effects of Migraine on Vision – Dept. of Optometry & Vision Sciences, University of Melbourne
+- April – September 2018 – Illusory motion perception in migraine – Dept. of Optometry & Vision Sciences, University of Melbourne